telerik/ajax-docs/controls/clientdatasource/server-side-programming/overview.md

 ````

->note The filter value on the server is always **string** (if the value property is not string it cannot be set through markup and thewhole filter expressions setting in the markup becomes useless).
+>tip The filter value on the server is always **string** (if the value property is not string it cannot be set through markup and thewhole filter expressions setting in the markup becomes useless).
 Consider the following filter expression:
 >